How to Find Stores That Double Coupons

-The coupon terms will state what items qualify for the discount, what size(s) you need to purchase and the date the coupon expires.
+The coupon terms will state which items qualify for the discount, what size(s) you need to purchase and the date the coupon expires.

 Finding Grocery Stores That Double Coupons

-Every week I receive emails asking if any grocery stores in a particular area doubles coupons.
-Unfortunately, grocery store policies about double coupons often differ depending on what state the store is located in.
+Every week I receive emails asking if any grocery stores in a particular area double coupons.
+Unfortunately, grocery store policies about double coupons often differ depending on where the store is located.
 This can be true even going from one county to the next.

 If you discover that the corporate policy differs from your local store, ask the company representative to email you a copy of the policy so that you can present it to the store employees on your next visit.

 If your favorite store does not double coupons it may be time to change where you shop if you find another store which does offer double coupon days.
 You may decide to split your shopping between several stores.
 Many drugstores such as CVS and Walgreens now carry items you would normally purchase at the grocery store, but by signing up with their loyalty programs you could more than triple your savings on some items.

 Also, many small, independent grocery stores double coupons, but may not have the advertising budget to help get the word out.
 When shopping for stores that double coupons, always check out the smaller grocery stores.

 You can maximize your savings by remaining flexible about where you shop and getting familiar with the different promotions each store offers.

 It may not be a store's policy to double coupons, but often times by asking at the customer service desk, you will find out that they periodically offer double coupon days.
 Signing up on multiple grocery stores' mailing lists can help you stay informed about any special sales or double coupon day events in your area.